 Captain Mark Phillips is a retired Army captain and Olympic equestrian.
 He was a graduate of Sandhurst.
 More, he competed in the 1972 and 1988 Summer Olympic Games in Munich and Seoul, respectively.
 He was born 22 September 1948 in Gloucestershire, England.
 He continued his career in the military until he retired on 30 March 1978 from the Army.

 Their relationship would flourish, and Mark proposed in April 1973 at the Badminton horse trials.
-The engagement of the pair was announced by Buckingham Palace on 29 May 1973.
+Buckingham Palace announced the engagement of the pair on 29 May 1973.

 In 1976, Queen Elizabeth II purchased her daughter and Mark Gatcombe Park, a country estate in Gloucestershire.